 - If your error requires an apology, don’t hesitate.
 Respond swiftly and succinctly, with sincerity,

 “A good leader doesn’t get stuck behind a desk.”
 Richard Branson

 - Don’t hide in your office.
 Yes, you have work to accomplish, but spend some time interacting with your staff.

 - Be willing to get in the trenches when necessary.
-Sometimes you just need to get your hand dirty.
+Sometimes you just need to get your hands dirty.

 - When employees talk with you, give them your attention.
-Express your interest through questions and listen to the answers.
+Express your interest by asking questions and listening to the answers.

 “The quality of a leader is reflected int he standards they set for themselves.”
 Ray Kroc

 - Be passionate about your work – give 100%.